dekoza/mtgpl/RNA.rst

    |mana_2|\ |mana_w|\ |mana_b|: Exile target card from an opponent's graveyard.
 If it was a creature card, you create a 1/1 white and black Spirit creature token with flying.

+Final Payment
+   As an additional cost to cast this spell, pay 5 life or sacrifice a creature or enchantment.

+   Destroy target creature.

 Fireblade Artist
    Haste